erwinsmit/blog/src/pages/scalable-head/index.md

 ## Connect component to Sitecore
 Now when all the above is done, it's very easy to create a React rendering for Sitecore.
 On the project, we specifically refer to **React renderings** within the Sitecore Next.js app.
-The components with the UI components package are called just components.
+The components with the UI component package are called just components.
 This prevents confusion.

 1. Create a component within the JSS Next.js app as specified in Sitecore
 ![Component name Sitecore](component-name.png)